desarrolla2/PollBundle/README.md

 ## Installation note for Database migrations

-If you like to updata your database automatically you need installDoctrineMigrationsBundle, if you have not yet.
+If you like to update your database automatically you need install DoctrineMigrationsBundle, if you have not yet.

 ### Get the bundle